-Here are some of my top picks for volumizing hair products:
+Here are some of my top picks for volumizing hair products (*affiliate links):

 Incorporating a few good volumizing products into your beauty routine will make a world of difference when you style your hair.
 Just remember that when using a styling product, only add a small amount to the ends of your hair strands.
 Otherwise, you could end up with oily hair and flat strands.

 Tip #4: Boost Your Roots

-Adding lift to your roots is a surefire way to give your hair more volume… and fortunately, there are a few different ways to do this.
+Adding lift to your roots is a surefire way to get more hair volume… and fortunately, there are a few different ways to do this.

-One of the easiest ways is to blow dry your hair with your head turned upside down.
+One of the easiest ways is to flip your hair upside down while you blow dry.
 The gravity pulls your roots away from your head, giving you a surge of extra volume.

 You can even try spritzing your roots with hairspray before flipping your hair back up.

-Oh… and don’t forget to supplement your hair with some root-boosting hair products like the Kenra Root Lifting Spray.
+Oh… and remember to supplement your hair with a root-boosting hair product.

 Last but definitely not least, if you’re feeling courageous, you can use one of these bad boys to add texture and volume to your root section:

-This tool basically crimps sections of your hair at the roots to create texture and volume under the rest of your hair.
-I haven’t personally used one of these tools yet, but people swear by using it.
+This tool crimps sections of your hair at the roots to create texture and volume under the rest of your hair.

 Tip #5: Backcomb It Up

-Backcombing is one of the easiest ways to add volume to hair; it’s really simple and can really give you a lot of lift at the roots.
+Backcombing is a great way to add instant volume to flat hair; it’s simple and can give you a lot of lift at the roots.

 When you’re done building the base, make sure to smooth out the top layer so you can’t see the ratting below.

-If you still need guidance, Modern Salon has an awesome video of celebrity hairstylist, Drew Schaefering teaching the basics of backcombing.
+If you still need guidance, Modern Salon has an excellent video of celebrity hairstylist Drew Schaefering teaching the basics of backcombing.